Xuaolu/firefox-tela.prototype-theme/README.md

 </h1>

 <p align="center"><strong>A simple theme for Firefox with slightly rounded edges, Tela icons and some tweaks.</strong></p>
+<p align="center">This is a variation of the Kore theme, but uses Tela by vinceliuice icons instead of Papirus, as well as other small changes.</p>

 ## Light Theme
 ![Light Theme](preview1.png)